justinye0617/Coupon-Acceptance-Rates/README.md

 ### **Restaurant ($20-$50) Coupons:**
-Middle-Aged Moderate Diners: Customers aged 30–50 with moderate
+Middle-Aged Moderate Diners: Customers aged 30–50 with moderate dining frequency and income levels have an acceptance rate of around 41.6%.

 Young Budget-Conscious: Younger diners with lower incomes show a slightly higher acceptance rate (53.97%).